A. Hope Williams

 Sandy Briscar serves as Director of Communications for NCICU, working collaboratively with the PIOs at our 36 institutions, writing news releases, coordinating media relations, developing publications and keeping the website content updated.
 Sandy has more than 30 years in higher education administration as a public relations and marketing specialist, including work at private colleges in Ohio, Virginia, Georgia and North Carolina.
 Sandy received her bachelor’s degree in Communications from North Carolina State University.
 She is also accredited by the Public Relations Society of America.

 Phil Kirk serves as NCICU’s senior advisor on community relations, including business, government and public relations.
 Phil was President/CEO of North Carolina Citizens for Business and Industry (NCCBI), the state chamber of commerce, and was Publisher of the North Carolina Magazine for 16 years.
 He was Chief of Staff for Governors Holshouser and Martin, as well as for U.S. Senator Jim Broyhill; and twice served as Secretary of the NC Department of Health and Human Resources.
-A graduate of Catawba College, Phil also serves on the board of Meredith College.
+A graduate of Catawba College, Phil also served for 20 years on the Meredith College Board of Trustees.

 Director of Programs